 “There’s no need to eat extra C or to consume C with collagen for this system to work.
 What you need is a well-balanced diet”, says Dr. Cate, M.D..
 Most people get enough Vitamin C from a balanced diet.
-Unless you’re eating Oreos and pizza all day erryday or have a vitamin C deficiency, don’t worry about chugging 8 oz of OJ or eating a cup of red peppers with your collagen.
+Unless you’re eating Oreos and pizza all day erryday or have a vitamin C deficiency, don’t worry about adding collagen powder to OJ or blending up red peppers with your collagen smoothie.
 It’s really inconsequential.

 Taking with Hot Liquids

 Don’t believe the lies that collagen loses its effectiveness in hot liquids.
 I mean, come on, would we make Coffee & Collagen t-shirts if that was the case? 🙂 Heat does not destroy collagen powder.
 It also isn’t the silver bullet to collagen effectiveness.

 Rather, hot liquids are simply an excellent vehicle for collagen powder.
 It helps dissolve the powder quickly and provides a variety of ways to take it (coffee, tea, latte, hot chocolate, etc.).
 Here are the best ways you can take collagen powder.